When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Murder In The Dark

-Materials: Players and a dark room.
+Materials: A dark room.

 Instructions: